 Due to the lack of set government standards, the environmental consulting industry follows general principals when evaluating mold test results.
 On basic level mold levels should be higher outside than inside, but the details of the test results when making this comparison is extremely important.
 A mold testing report should cover the following topics:

-What are the dominant molds present in the sample obtained from the target or complainant room.
+What are the dominant molds present in the sample obtained from the target or complaint room?
 Are the molds present in the control samples?
-For examples if Cladosporium is dominating in target or complainant room but is insignificant in outdoor and control sample, we can conclude the source is in complainant room, even though Cladosporium originates from outdoor sources.
+For example, if Cladosporium is dominating in target or complaint room, but is insignificant in outdoor and control sample, we can conclude the source is in complaint room, even though Cladosporium originates from outdoor sources.

 Perform an evaluation for the presence of opportunistic types of molds.
 These so called opportunistic molds (marker) fungi, are frequently found on water damaged building materials.
 Their presence can point to a long term moisture issue.
-These fungi include Aspergillus and Penicillium species, Acremonium spp., Sporobolomyces spp., Stachybotrys chartarum, Memnoniella echinata, Tritirachium oryzae, Ulocladium botrytis, U. chartarum, Cladosporium spp., and Chaetomium spp.
+These fungi include Aspergillus and Penicillium species, Acremonium, Sporobolomyces, Stachybotrys chartarum, Memnoniella echinata, Tritirachium oryzae, Ulocladium botrytis, chartarum, Cladosporium, and Chaetomium.
 These are molds that are not typically recovered in the outside air, so when they are found outside, they are in generally low levels.
-Conversly when they are found indoors these molds typically point to an indoor water issue.
+Conversely when they are found indoors these molds typically point to an indoor water issue.

 - The physical condition of the area sampled (water damaged, odors, and water or past water damage present).
 Plain and simple, mold needs moisture, environmental professionals inspect structures for excessive moisture.
 Water damaged building materials (basement Sheetrock wall) that was replaced BUT not remediated can hide mold growth and mold spores.